|

 into any other order, by clicking the appropriate column heading

-Best Classical Tunes has a dictionary of musical themes, which can help you identify tunes you
+Best Classical Tunes has a dictionary of musical themes

 the mouse on a virtual piano.